 Others’ faults I do not fault;

-As for my own faults, I blame myself.
+As for my own faults, I fault myself.

 Just get rid of the fault-finding attitude;